If you have a website then you’re probably familiar with the basics of SEO.

-A sitemap file is essentially a piece of code that tells the search engines where to find every page on your site, making it more easily indexed.
+A sitemap file is essentially a page that clues the search engines in on the structure of your site, allowing all the pages to be easily indexed.

 Again, if you’re using WordPress and happen to have the Yoast SEO plugin installed, this is a cinch as the plugin will create and upload the sitemap for you.
 If not, you may need to have your web developer code a page for you and upload it to your web hosting server.

 The robots.txt file resides within the root directory of your website’s server.
 This file instructs the search engines on which pages should and should not be indexed.
-This is important so that your admin pages and/or test pages don’t get indexed above your more relevant main pages.
+This is important so that your admin pages and/or test pages don’t get indexed in the search engine results.